gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 ## Rational Choice

+Shackle devoted some time to examining whether the application of probability to choice could yield an economic science in which choice was susceptible to precise mathematical analysis without being strictly determined in advance.
+He concluded that this hope was vain:

+"Choice is amongst imagined experiences.
+And when a man sums up an array of imaginations, how does he know what action-course will actualize any one such picture?
+Or when, instead, he reviews his rival available acts, how does he know what outcome to attach to each?
+He does not and cannot know...
+If a thought can contain an element undeducible from any record of the thinker's past no matter how perfect, by any logical process no matter how powerful... distributive probability can have no application to his problem of choice amongst actions.
+For probabilities can only be meaningfully assigned to the items of a complete list of contingencies, or to the intervals of a variable whose meaning is in stable dependence on such a list
+" (1990:
+186-187)

 "I have to express the conviction that this great arabesque of brilliant intellectual endeavor [represented by fuzzy logic] has still the same essential purpose: to eliminate the